-If your dog has been prescribed phenobarbital and you are concerned about the potential side effects or the on-going cost of the drug, here some real facts about using phenobarbital for dog seizures and the possible option of CBD.
+If your dog has been prescribed phenobarbital, you might be concerned about the potential side effects or the on-going cost of the drug.
+Here some real facts about using phenobarbital for dog seizures and the possible option of CBD.

 What Is Phenobarbital?

 Phenobarbital is a drug that is commonly prescribed for dogs that suffer from seizures.
 It described as a barbiturate and it is what is known as a nonselective central nervous system (CBS) depressant.
 It is also sometimes called an anticonvulsant.

 When a dog has suffered a seizure, a vet may prescribe phenobarbital on its own, or a combination of drugs may be prescribed if phenobarbital is not having the desired effect.
 Phenobarbital for dogs is only effective in 60 to 80 percent of cases of idiopathic epilepsy, which is a generalized form of epilepsy in dogs where there are no other brain abnormalities.